NicolasHug/Surprise/README.md

 Here are the average RMSE, MAE and total execution time of various algorithms (with their default parameters) on a 5-folds cross-validation procedure.
 The datasets are the [Movielens](http://grouplens.org/datasets/movielens/) 100k and 1M datasets.
-All experiments are run on a laptop with Intel Core i3 1.7 GHz, 4Go RAM.
+The folds are the same for all the algorithms (the random seed is set to 0).
+All experiments are run on a small laptop with Intel Core i3 1.7 GHz, 4Go RAM.
+The execution time is the *real* execution time, as returned by the GNU `time <http://man7.org/linux/man-pages/man1/time.1.html>`_ command.

 |  [Movielens 100k](http://grouplens.org/datasets/movielens/100k) |  RMSE  |   MAE  | Time (s) |
 |-----------------|:------:|:------:|:--------:|